ebunt/treetl/README.rst

   class JobA(Job):
     pass

-  # each of the methods in JobB can take a kwarg
+  # each of the methods in JobB can take a kwarg named
-  # that corresponds to JobA().transformed_data
+  # a_param that corresponds to JobA().transformed_data
   @job_dependency(a_param=JobA)
   class JobB(Job):
     pass